NavjotKaurBal/njbsoftwaredevelopment/content/risks.md

     weight: 4
 layout: page
 ---
-As we all know every project has different kind of  risks so for my project I also have to ready to face the following risks

 **Technology risks**

 As technology is being advanced very fast during the development period there are chances that somebody else will be making same project by using more advanced features for that project